matomo-org/component-network/README.md

 ### IP

-To manipulate an IP address, you can use the `Piwik\Network\IP` class:
+To manipulate an IP address, you can use the `Matomo\Network\IP` class:

 ```php
 $ip = IP::fromStringIP('127.0.0.1');